-If you’re thinking of writing a genre romance, use this 20 tips.
+If you’re thinking of writing a category or genre romance, use these 20 tips.

 - Stick to one viewpoint in a scene or chapter.